Hearst Tower (Manhattan): Site

-The Hearst Tower is on the border of the Hell's Kitchen and Midtown Manhattan neighborhoods of New York City, New York, U.S. Located two blocks south of Columbus Circle, it is bounded by 56th Street on the south, Eighth Avenue on the east, and 57th Street on the north.
+The Hearst Tower is on the border of the Hell's Kitchen and Midtown Manhattan neighborhoods of New York City, United States.
+Located two blocks south of Columbus Circle, it is bounded by 56th Street on the south, Eighth Avenue on the east, and 57th Street on the north.
 The building faces Central Park Place on the north, 3 Columbus Circle on the northeast, and Random House Tower on the east.
 It is one block south of Deutsche Bank Center (formerly Time Warner Center) and 2 Columbus Circle.
 The base of the Hearst Tower has three street addresses: 951–969 Eighth Avenue, 301–313 West 56th Street, and 302–312 West 57th Street.
 The site is a nearly-square lot covering 40166 ft2 and measuring 200 by 200.83 ft.
-Entrances to the New York City Subway's 59th Street–Columbus Circle station are in the base of the tower.
+Entrances to the New York City Subway's 59th Street–Columbus Circle station are at the structure's base.

-The Hearst Tower, and the Hearst Magazine Building at its base, are near a former artistic hub around a two-block section of West 57th Street between Sixth Avenue and Broadway.
+The building is near a former artistic hub around a two-block section of West 57th Street between Sixth Avenue and Broadway.
 The hub had been developed during the late 19th and early 20th centuries, after the opening of Carnegie Hall on Seventh Avenue in 1891.
 The area contained the headquarters of several organizations, such as the American Fine Arts Society, the Lotos Club, and the ASCE Society House.
 Although the original Hearst Magazine Building was just outside the artistic hub, its proximity to these institutions was a factor in the choice of its location.
 By the 21st century, the arts hub had largely been replaced with Billionaires' Row, a series of luxury skyscrapers around the southern end of Central Park.

 Immediately prior to the construction of the Hearst Magazine Building in the 1920s, the site was referred to as the Hegeman site.
 Sixteen people had owned the land, which was largely vacant except for an open-air movie theater and some stores.